caden147/tic-tac-toe-game/README.md

 * Text message response: a text message protocol with type code 4 for giving miscellaneous updates to the client.
 * Game update response: a game board message protocol with type code 5.
 This gives the board for the active game and is sent when a player joins a game or after a move is made.
 * Chat message response: a text message protocol with type code 9 sending a text message to the desired recipient.
-* Game piece update message: a fixed length string message protocol with type code 10 transmitting a string of size 1 containing the game piece controlled by the player receiving the message.
-* Game ending protocol: a single username and single character message protocol.
+* Game ending protocol: a single username and single character message protocol with type code 11.
 This is sent at the end of a game.
 The single character at the end describes if the game ended in a win, loss, or tie for the notified player.
 The username contains the name of the opponent to allow distinguishing between games.
-* Game piece protocol: a single character message protocol with type code 11 containing the game piece belonging to the messaged player.
+* Game piece protocol: a single character message protocol with type code 10 containing the game piece belonging to the messaged player.
 This is sent when a player joins a game.

 ## Technologies Used
 * Python